-Some people may dismiss this as psycho babble on my part.
+Some people may dismiss this as psycho babble.
 How, you may wonder, can talking actually be a good thing?
 Well, science has proof that talking can, indeed, have as much benefit as taking drugs!
 Yes, better believe that.
 Here are a few scientifically proven facts about talk therapy you may find incredible:

 - Talk therapy can alter the activity of the brain just as well as taking drugs or medication.

 - The PET and ECG scans, taken of people who have undergone talk therapy and those who took only medication, have shown similar results, indicating that the effect of talking and medication is almost the same!

 The only downside of talk therapy is the cost of the therapy itself, traveling costs, etc. Other than this, there are no other disadvantages or side effects of this therapy.